Woman With Willing Liver Donor Fighting To Have Rare Treatment Covered By Insurance

 Our members are at the center of all that we do and we are committed to providing our members access to quality health care consistent with the terms of their benefit coverage and any applicable medical policies.
 Those policies are based on evidence-based standards of care, including, when relevant, the National Comprehensive Cancer Network® (NCCN) Guidelines.

-If a member questions a benefit determination, we encourage them to file an appeal for a review of the decision.MORE NEWS: 7-Month-Old Found With Traumatic Head Injury Hours After Two Older Children Were Picked Up By Police; Mother In Custody
+If a member questions a benefit determination, we encourage them to file an appeal for a review of the decision.MORE NEWS: Kendrick Adams Charged After Burglars Break Into Nordstrom On Michigan Avenue, Steal Purses

 For more information on how to help Kathleen’s fight against her cancer, find her GoFundMe here.